zweitag/glow/README.md

 # Glow

 Glowing flashes!
 Okay... not really.
-This simply adds handling of the Fash Hash in Javascript.
+This simply adds handling of the Flash Hash in Javascript.
 Depends on jQuery.

 ## Usage